krishnakarthi/COVID-19_Prediction/README.md

  - We have used Open CV package to resize image data to 150x150.
  - Normalize the image data to "0 to 1" from "0 to 255".
- - Since it's a medical imaging dataset we are not done any image augumentation.

 ### Deep Transfer Learning Model: